-From being on Forbes’ Inaugural Top 500 Millennial Advisors list, to Working Mother Magazine’s “Top Advisor Mom,” to Chicago Magazine’s “Five Star Wealth Manager,” Sewillo sees these accolades as recognition for the entire team, and an honor for clients who entrust The Silich Group, a five-person team with more than a $1.2 billion under management (as of February 2019.).
+From being on Forbes’ Inaugural Top 500 Millennial Advisors list, to Working Mother Magazine’s “Top Advisor Mom,” to Chicago Magazine’s “Five Star Wealth Manager,” Sewillo sees these accolades as recognition for the entire team, and an honor for clients who entrust The Silich Group, a five-person team, with their assets.
 “Financial success needs direction, so let’s navigate together,” says Sewillo, whose main focus is financial planning and insurance, including helping families organize and “really just simplify their lives.”

 Sabina grew up outside of Chicago and attended public schools.
 As early as high school, she managed her family’s finances, including negotiating insurance rates.
 Impressed with her skills, a local Allstate agent offered her a job working a few days a week.
 By the time she was 18, she had her insurance license.
 Looking back, Sewillo sees those insurance days as a good stepping stone.
 “It gave me exposure to phone calls and face-to-face client conversations,” she says.

 Sewillo studied accounting and finance at DePaul University.
 She’s grateful that a required internship at Morgan Stanley teamed her with the senior partner Joseph Silich, who hired her immediately upon graduation in 2003.
-Back then, she says, only about 10 percent of Financial Advisors were women and she is thankful for the support of her team.
+Back then, she says, very few Financial Advisors were women and she is thankful for the support of her team.
 “I never could have done it alone.
-I am proud to be at a firm that embraces diversity.” she says.
+I am proud to be at a firm that embraces diversity.” she says. .